xingyzt/notes/intro-to-modern-astrophysics.md

 * Essentially transparent to most EM radiation
 * Not in local thermodynamic equilibrium thus no strictly definable temperature, but estimated to be $\gtrsim 2 \times 10^6 \text{ K}$
-* Parker wind model: not in hydrostatic equilibrium as pressure does not vanish at infinity, implying solar wind
+* **Parker wind model**: not in hydrostatic equilibrium as pressure does not vanish at infinity, implying solar wind
 * Kontinuierlich/continuous **K corona**:
   * From free electron scattering of photospheric light primary between $1 \sim 2.3 R_\odot$